SlingShot (Six Flags)

-SlingShot is a reverse bungee ride manufactured by Funtime and featured at several Six Flags amusement parks, including Cedar Point, Carowinds, and Canada's Wonderland.
+SlingShot is a ride manufactured by Funtime and featured at several Six Flags amusement parks, including Cedar Point, Carowinds, and Canada's Wonderland.
 The first installation opened at Kings Island in 2002, but the park retired the ride in 2022.
 An additional fee is required to ride, which is separate from park admission.

 History

 Slingshot at Six Flags park locations first opened at Kings Island in 2002.
 A similar installation opened at Cedar Point in 2014.
 It was built by Funtime.

 The ride utilizes a fluctuating price structure, where the cost increases or decreases depending on the day of the week.
 Riders can also purchase an on-ride video recording for an additional fee.

 Ride

 Kings Island

 SlingShot opened in 2002 and was located in the Oktoberfest area of the park.
 The capsule launched 275 ft into the air reaching speeds up to 100 mph.

 In May 2022, Kings Island made the decision to retire SlingShot permanently, citing that the reason was to "make way for future plans".
 The news came less than two months after a teen was killed in Florida on a drop tower ride manufactured by the same company.
 WSAZ confirmed that the Ohio Department of Agriculture had looked into other rides in Ohio that were also manufactured by Funtime, including SlingShot at Kings Island.
+Despite this, Funtime Slingshot rides continue to maintain fewer accidents than elastic model Slingshots and the Funtime manufactured slingshot ride at Cedar Point is still in operation.